samplemitu/ticketing-microservices/README.md

 # Ticketing-microservices Project
-## A production-grade, event-driven ticketing platform built with a microservices architecture.
+## A production-grade, event-driven ticketing platform built with a microservices architecture

 ### This project is part of my journey to master real-world backend engineering, scalable systems, and Kubernetes deployment.